 - Compsognathus “triassicus” (*)

-- Tylosaurus proriger (Identified as Mosasaur in the game, but is known as being a Tylosaurus per InGen Employee Handbook that came with the Deluxe edition of the game)
+- Tylosaurus proriger (JPTG element.
+Also identified as Mosasaur in the game, but is known as being a Tylosaurus per InGen Employee Handbook that came with the Deluxe edition of the game)

 Inhabitant Species Controversy